Stencyl/stencylpedia/chapter-d/native-extensions.md

 ## Sending Data back from Native Code to Haxe

-> **Note:** Refer to the purchases extension for a real example of how to send data back from Objective-C to Haxe.
+> **Note:** Refer to the purchases extension for a real example of how to send data back from Objective-C/Java to Haxe.

 A big part of Stencyl's ease of use comes in the form of [Events](Events).
 Users find it convenient to be **automatically notified** that something has happened, versus having to constantly check if that something has happened.